Guide for Sellers: How to Price Your Villa

 If you price your villa above the market value: It won’t sell.
 It’s that simple.
 It will sit on the market for years until you decide to take it off.
 You can see for yourself by setting email notifications on the aggregator websites.

 Some sellers don’t mind their villa sitting on the market and not selling because they like the fantasy that their villa is worth much more than it really is, or they are stuck in the old thinking that Russians are going to overspend on their villa.
-Agents don’t love this, but they are in competition to secure the listing, so they don’t have a choice, as most sellers will blindly choose the agent who convinces them they can sell their villa for the most money (not realizing that this is not true, and that their villa won’t sell until they finally agree to a market value price).
+Agents don’t love this, but they are in competition to secure the listing, so they don’t have a choice, as most sellers will blindly choose the agent who tells them that they can sell their villa for the most money.

-Agents are very competitive and they get rewarded when they sign new sellers.
+Agents are very competitive and they get rewarded by their agencies when they sign new sellers.
 As you’ll see when you talk to them, they will promise you the moon to get the listing.

 Agents compete based on the price they tell you they can sell your villa for.
-But when you ask for justification of the price, they either give fake ‘past sales’ (ask for the addresses and verify here) or just tell you that you should blindly trust them because they’re ‘the expert’.
+But when you ask for justification of the price, they either give fake ‘past sales’ (ask for the addresses and verify this way), or they quote fake m2 pricing, or just tell you that you should blindly trust them because they’re ‘the expert’.

-A quick way to verify the past sales they tell you about is to look on the Drimki mobile app (where you can see a map with an overlay of all the villas that have sold in the last 5 to 6 years), then check out the villas in Google Earth to get a sense of how the size and location of them compares to your villa (the prices listed are correct, but the m² and room number listed is not accurate – here’s why).
+A quick way to verify the past sales they tell you about is to look on the DVF (where you can see a map with an overlay of all the villas that have sold in the last 5 to 6 years), then check out the villas in Google Earth to get a sense of how the size and location of them compares to your villa.
+The prices listed in DVF are correct (but include taxes), but the m² and number of rooms listed is not accurate – here’s why.